auth0/docs/articles/tokens/concepts/token-best-practices.md

 * **Embrace HTTPS.** Do not send tokens over non-HTTPS connections as those requests can be intercepted and tokens compromised.

-* **Consider all of your authorization use cases.** Adding a secondary token verification system that ensure tokens were generated from your server, for example, may not be common practice, but may be necessary to meet your requirements.
+* **Consider all of your authorization use cases.** Adding a secondary token verification system that ensures tokens were generated from your server, for example, may not be common practice, but may be necessary to meet your requirements.